 Initially I was attracted to a Yoga practice in India (of all places) in 1985.
 It was the physical stretching and opening sensations.
 I could feel the exercise combined with the breathing cleaning out my blood stream and any blockages in my joints I learnt what health felt like.
 I found Yoga was the best thing to clear out the effects of the night before.
 It was not long before I discovered the calming effects Yoga had on my mind and began to understand the spiritual gifts of self knowledge and balancing out any habitual behaviours.
 I soon came to understand what feeling in a balanced healthy state as opposed to an unbalanced state was.

-From my father who I adored and followed around as a child – he modelled healthy living and nutrition – I saw that as a sign of intelligence and the path I wanted to follow.
-My mother used to say without health you have nothing I rember a childhood logo I would see on the way as the train whisked by that stated “what you eat today, walks and talks tomorrow.”
+My father who I adored and followed around as a child – modelled healthy living and nutrition – I fortunately recognised his behaviour as sign of intelligence and the path I wanted to follow.
+My mother used to say “without health you have nothing” – I rember a childhood logo I would see as the train whisked by – “what you eat today, walks and talks tomorrow.”

 Yoga and Ayurveda – The Science of Life are traditionally practiced together.
 What is the point of doing a Yoga practice yet not respecting my dosha ( bodies needs ).
-Ayurveda was incorporated into my healthy living regime.
-I needed to be energy, health and vitality to do all those things in life, I want to do.
+Ayurveda has naturally been incorporated into my healthy living.
+I needed energy, health and vitality to do all those things in life, I want to do.

-I now understand the strengths & weaknesses of my dosha (body constitution) which is Vata/Pita predominantly air and ether.
-I have the knowledge to recognise any symptoms of balance and imbalance.
-The seasons, travelling, diet, lifestyle, daily rhythms, ageing, lack of routine, cold foods, climate changes, stimulants etc. can all affect the body and minds balance.
+I now understand the strengths & weaknesses of my Ayurveda dosha or body constitution which is Vata/Pita predominantly air and ether.
+I have the knowledge to recognise any symptoms of imbalance.
+The seasons, travelling, diet, lifestyle, daily rhythms, ageing, lack of routine, cold foods, climate changes, stimulants etc. can all affect the body and mind of the vata dosha.

 1985 – 1990 Iyengar Yoga student, Australia